-Study of Educational Adequacy - Picus Report and Recommendations students to be taught the state's curriculum and that strategies must be deployed to use resources in ways that will double student performance on state tests over the coming four years to six years. determined very early in its efforts that, while North Dakota students perform reasonably well on state tests, only 30 percent to 40 percent of North Dakota students perform at or above the proficiency standard measured by the national assessment of educational It was Picus' determination that North Dakota students would need to achieve at much higher levels if they were to be deemed fully prepared, upon high school graduation, for either college or the workplace.
+After the 2007 legislative session, the North Dakota Commission on Education Improvement contracted with Lawrence O. Picus and Associates (Picus) to identify the resources needed in order to ensure an adequate education for all students.
+Picus began with the premise that adequacy requires all students to be taught the state's curriculum and that strategies must be deployed to use resources in ways that will double student performance on state tests over the coming four to six years.
+Picus determined very early in its efforts that, while North Dakota students perform reasonably well on state tests, only 30 to 40 percent of North Dakota students perform at or above the proficiency standard measured by the national assessment of educational progress.
+It was Picus' determination that North Dakota students would need to achieve at much higher levels if they were to be deemed fully prepared, upon high school graduation, for either college or the workplace.
 Picus concluded that existing state per student payments, coupled with the yield of 185 mills on 88.5 percent of the state average imputed valuation per student, amounted to approximately \$7,024 per student, whereas, in order to achieve adequacy, the expenditure per student would need to be \$7,293.